MattFerraro/bop-it/README.md

-# Bop-It Text Edition
+# Bop-It Command Line Edition

-Welcome to Bop It _Text Edition!_
+Welcome to Bop It _Command Line Edition!_

 To play the game: